The regularizing effects of resetting in a particle system for the Burgers equation: Introduction

 where $\omega_0 = \curl u_0$ is the initial vorticity.
-In~\cite{bblParticleMethod}, the authors considered the system~\eqsPMNavierStokes, with spatially periodic boundary conditions, and proved global existence in two dimensions, local existence in three dimensions, convergence to the correct limit as $N \to \infty$, and described the asymptotic behaviour for fixed $N$ as $t \to \infty$.
+In \cite {bblParticleMethod}, the authors considered the system~(\ref{eqndXiN})--(\ref{eqnAn}) and~(\ref{eqnOmegaN}), (\ref {eqnBiotSavartN}), with spatially periodic boundary conditions, and proved global existence in two dimensions, local existence in three dimensions, convergence to the correct limit as $N \to\infty$ and described the asymptotic behavior for fixed $N$ as $t \to\infty$.

-Surprisingly, the techniques of \cite{bblParticleMethod} \textit{fail} for the particle system for the Burgers' equation (the system \eqsBurgersN).
-Indeed, preliminary numerical simulations indicate that the system \eqsBurgersN shocks almost surely, in time \textit{independent} of $N$.
-We provide a class of initial data for which we can prove~\eqsBurgersN shocks almost surely.
+Surprisingly, the techniques of~\cite{bblParticleMethod} \textit{fail} for the particle system for the Burgers equation [the system (\ref{eqndXiN})--(\ref{eqnUn})].
+Indeed, preliminary numerical simulations indicate that the system~(\ref{eqndXiN})--(\ref{eqnUn}) shocks almost surely, in time \textit {independent} of $N$.
+We provide a class of initial data for which we can prove~(\ref{eqndXiN})--(\ref{eqnUn}) shocks almost surely.
 We, however, we are unable to analytically prove that the shock time is independent of $N$.

-One heuristic explanation for the shock is as follows: This particle system \eqsBurgersN is dissipative \textit{only} for short time~\cite{bblParticleMethod}*{Theorem 5.2}.
-Once the system \eqsBurgersN stops dissipating energy, the growth from the non-linear term should force the system to inherit properties of the \textit{inviscid} Burgers' equation, which shocks if the initial data is not monotonically non-decreasing.
+One heuristic explanation for the shock is as follows: this particle system~(\ref{eqndXiN})--(\ref {eqnUn}) is dissipative \textit{only} for short time (\cite{bblParticleMethod}, Theorem 5.2).
+Once the system~(\ref{eqndXiN})--(\ref{eqnUn}) stops dissipating energy, the growth from the nonlinear term should force the system to inherit properties of the \textit{inviscid} Burgers equation, which shocks if the initial data is not monotonically nondecreasing.